Catholic Committee (Ireland): Dissolution and the United Irishmen

 Late in 1794 the Committee briefly reconvened.
-Hope of seeing Catholic Emancipation complete had revived under a new viceroy.
+Hope of seeing Catholic Emancipation complete had revived under a new Lord Lieutenant.
 But having declared in favour of admitting Catholics to Parliament, in February 1795 Earl William Fitzwilliam was recalled after just 6 months in post.
-Some members were content to lobby for Catholic education: in June 1795 they helped secure government funding for the new Catholic seminary, Maynooth College.
-Others leaned toward the United Irishmen who, despairing of reform, now moved to draw the agrarian Catholic Defenders with them toward a politics of republicanism and a strategy of French-assisted insurrection.
+Some Committee members were content to lobby for Catholic education: in June 1795 they helped secure government funding for the new Catholic seminary, Maynooth College.
+Others leaned toward the United Irishmen who, despairing of reform, now moved to draw the agrarian Catholic Defenders with them toward a French-assisted republican insurrection.
 Committee men served as "the bridge over which United Irishmen and Defenders [were to] join forces".

 Keogh, Richard McCormick and Thomas Broughall (who had been in correspondence with the now defeated Girondins in Paris) hesitated.
 The government informer Samuel Turner (himself a delegate from Newry) reported in June 1797 that while they were still acknowledged as members of the "National Committee" of the United Irishmen meeting in Dublin, they did not attend.
 Alarmed by the violent and anti-clerical turn of events in France, McKenna had resigned from the society already in 1793.

 For many veterans of the Catholic Committee the issue of revolutionary violence had come to a head in April 1794 with the arrest of the Reverend William Jackson.
 An agent of the French Committee of Public Safety, Jackson had been having meetings with Tone in the prison cell of Archibald Hamilton Rowan then serving time for distributing Drennan's seditious appeal to Volunteers.
 Thomas Troy, Catholic Archbishop of Dublin and Papal legate, seized the occasion to threaten excommunication for any Catholic who took the United Irish test and to caution his flock against the "fascinating illusions" of French principles.